kadena-io/pact-lang-api/README.md

 ## Usage

 There is one static, asynchronous method for sending commands and receiving data from a Pact server.
+Be sure to send Pact commands wrapped in parentheses, with quotes around arguments.
+Use `JSON.stringify()` for best results.

 ### Pact.sendCommand(commandObj)